Bed Bugs: How To Treat For Bed Bugs Yourself

 - Use a vacuum cleaner to vacuum the mattresses, sofas, chairs, the bed, and anywhere you see or think the bed bugs may be hiding.
 Afterward, throw away the bag outside the house so that the bed bugs that got caught in the bag would not be able to return.
 Make sure to seal the bag.

-- Do not throw just yet the sofas, chairs, or beds that are infested, Try to salvage them first.
-However, if these could not be saved anymore, make sure to dispose of it properly.
+- Do not throw away the sofas, chairs, or beds that are infested just yet, try to salvage them first.
+However, if these can not be saved anymore, make sure to dispose of them properly.
 Put a sign that says “Bed Bugs”, or rip off the coverings.
-This will ensure that no one else could pick them up and re-use them.
+This will ensure that no one else would pick them up and re-use them.
 Make arrangements with the city’s trash collecting agency to pick these items up.